Call for an Initial Consultation (908) 561-5577

 Mediation and Litigation: Finding The Help You Need

 Most estate claims and disputes are ordered into mediation.
 Estate litigation is a lengthy process that all parties attempt to avoid.
-Estate mediation is an attempt from both sides of a disputed claim to come to an agreement out of court.
-If one or both sides are unwilling to waver on their position, the experienced estate law experts at Aiello, Harris, Abate Law Group PC will step in to argue the matter in court.
-Whether you have had a claim on your estate made that you believe is incorrect, or you are making a claim on an incorrectly managed estate.
+Estate mediation is an attempt by both sides of a disputed claim to agree out of court.
+If one or both sides are unwilling to waver, the experienced estate law experts at Aiello, Harris, Abate Law Group PC will step in to argue the matter in court.
+Whether you have had a claim on your estate made that you believe is incorrect, or you are claiming an incorrectly managed estate.